1devspace/office-screen/CONTRIBUTING.md

 - `Update: what was updated` - for updates
 - `Refactor: what was refactored` - for code refactoring
 - `Docs: what documentation was changed` - for documentation
-- `Test: what tests were added/changed` - for tests

 ## Questions?